kazukd/NppTidy2-x64/README.md

 That prevents to add some information.
 However, If ```<html>``` or ```<head>``` are missing in original document, it is added ```<html> ,<head> or <body>```.

 ## Issuu
 You may not compile my source due to my lack of skill in C++.
 I have just learned C++ for three days by myself for this project.
-Luckily, the first version was a good result with no warning, but the next version has many warnings.
+Luckily, the first version was good with no warning, but the next version has many warnings.
 I had backup, but I can't fix it.
 One error has occurred when compiled because the author of the 32bit version used the copy command in Visual studio.
 The command is copying dll file another folder.
 I could not figure out where to write the command in the Visual studio.

 ## Future
-I have some idea for improving this plugin.
-If I have a time, I want to update.
+I have some ideas for improving this plugin.
+If I have time, I want to update.